 In the days and months ahead, your family will make decisions about how to help your child express his/her needs and interact with the world.
-I 16D0 t will be important to learn about a variety of ways to communicate with your baby.
-Early intervention providersor speech and language therapists can help you in this process.
+It will be important to learn about a variety of ways to communicate with your baby.
+Early intervention providersor speech and language therapists can help you in this 36AA process.
 They can help you learn how to teach communication skills to your child in a way that works best for your family.

 Children learn language early by experiencing the world around them with all their senses.
 They use both their eyes and ears to understand what someone is trying to communicate.
 Some children will learn to rely more on one sense.
 Some will rely mostly on their hearing with hearing aids or a cochlear implant.
 Other will rely more on their eyes.
 The method that is used to teach your child to communicate influences the way that your child learns to use his or her senses.